ideal/kubernetes-demo/README.md

 # If you have no EXTERNAL-IP
 kubectl exec backend-www-74564ffb47-8kn7w -- curl -i -XPOST "backend-www/user?name=fatcat"

-# Then check fatcat_db.user table in mysql
+# Then check fatcat_db.user table in mysql master or slave
 ```